Jets' Leonard Williams Added To Pro Bowl Roster

 MORE: 11 Players Snubbed In Pro Bowl Voting

-The trip to the Pro Bowl will be a homecoming of sorts for Williams, who attended high school in Daytona Beach, Florida, about an hour northeast of Orlando.
+The trip to the Pro Bowl, his first, will be a homecoming of sorts for Williams, who attended high school in Daytona Beach, Florida, about an hour northeast of Orlando.

 Before the announcement, it appeared the Jets might not send a player to the Pro Bowl for the first time since 2007.